fhiso/sources-and-citations/citation-elements.md

 of unnecessary punycode-encoding.

 ## Datatypes

+{.ednote}  The concept of a *datatypes* is new in this draft of the standard.

 A **datatype** is a *term* which serves as a formal description of the values that are permissible in a particular context.
 A *datatype* has a